 Turbidity can be calibrated with either Formazin Turbidity Standards or Suspended Polymer Turbidity Standards, depending upon your preferred turbidity reference.
 Be aware, these two standards will give very different results.
-The 20 NTU and 1000 NTU points must both be calibrated in the same type of Standard.
-If you use Formazine for one point and Polymer for the other, large errors will occur.
+Factory calibration is carried out with a 1000 NTU Stabilised Formazin Turbidity Standard in accordance with ISO 7027.

-16.3.1.
+15.3.1.
 About Turbidity